 Now we will add controls to our application for that open Object Library.
 The Object Library will appear at the bottom of Xcode in right side.
-In case if you don't find Object library, click on the button which is at the third position from the left in the library selector bar like as shown below.
-(Alternatively you can choose View à Utilities à Show Object Library).
+In case if you don't find Object library, click on the button which is in the third position from the left in the library selector bar like as shown below.
+(Alternatively, you can choose View à Utilities à Show Object Library).

 As we discussed our user interface will be in Main.storyboard file so open Main.storyboard file.
 Now in Object library search for the label in Filter field then drag and drop into Main.storyboard ViewController like as shown below and edit label control based on your requirement.

 Same way drag multiple labels from Object Library and make changes to labels based on your requirement like as shown below